TristanvanLeeuwen/IP_and_Im_Lectures/_sources/variational_formulations.md

 ### Total variation

 * Derive the non-linear diffusion equation corresponding to the TV-denoising problem and design a numerical scheme method to solve it.
+You can assume $u \in H^{1,1}(\Omega)$.

 * Test your method on the cameraman image and compare it to the Perona-Malik approach.